sarathkcm/MyMovieManager/README.md

-# mymoviemanager
+# My Movie Manager
-My Movie Manager
+Cross-platform Applicaion for managing your movies and TV seris